rrovetto/Astronautics-Terminology/README.md

 - to identify inaccuracies and errors in existing terms and definitions

 ## Access
-- The working catalog (in Microsoft Excel) is located "[at this link](https://drive.google.com/file/d/1VxThyvuY_VzVl_VNan9cqTsdI6NrYWgX/view?usp=sharing)"
+- The working catalog (in Microsoft Excel) is located [at this link](https://drive.google.com/file/d/1VxThyvuY_VzVl_VNan9cqTsdI6NrYWgX/view?usp=sharing)

 ## Rights
 © 2018-2020, Robert John Rovetto.